TMS Therapy in Logan, Utah

 - Booster sessions are typically recommended if symptoms begin to return or based on individualized clinical assessment.

-- Maintenance schedules are customized β some patients may schedule occasional single sessions, while others may prefer regular monthly or bi-monthly treatments.
+- Maintenance schedules are customized — some patients may schedule occasional single sessions, while others may prefer regular weekly or monthly treatments.

 - Booster sessions are short and convenient, typically following the same stimulation protocol as initial treatments (Theta Burst Stimulation).